rust-lang/book/2018-edition/src/ch10-01-syntax.md

 more functionality to callers of our function while preventing code duplication.

-Continuing with our `largest` function, Listing 10-4 shows two functions that both find the largest value in a slice:
+Continuing with our `largest` function, Listing 10-4 shows two functions that both find the largest value in a slice.

 <span class="filename">Filename: src/main.rs</span>